async-labs/saas/README.md

 ## Showcase
 Check out projects built with the code in this open source app.
 Feel free to add your own project by creating a pull request.
 - [Retaino](https://retaino.com) by [Earl Lee](https://github.com/earllee) : Save, annotate, review, and share great web content.
 Receive smart email digests to retain key information.
-- [Async homepage and blog](https://async-await.com/): Communication tool for engineering teams to achieve deep work.
 - [Builder Book](https://github.com/builderbook/builderbook): Open source web app to publish documentation or books.
 Built with React, Material-UI, Next, Express, Mongoose, MongoDB.
 - [Harbor](https://github.com/builderbook/harbor): Open source web app that allows anyone with a Gmail account to automatically charge for advice sent via email.
+- [Async](https://async-await.com/): upcoming communication and project management tool for small teams of software engineers (early September 2018).
+- [Async homepage and blog](https://async-await.com/): homepage and blog for Async.

+## Hire our team
+If you're interested in hiring our team to build custom SaaS features, fill out our [form](https://goo.gl/forms/4kk6mvowOjkQY21y2).

+We currently have 1 spot avaialble (30-40h/week engagement).
+We charge $100/h and are selective about type of product and client.

+If you are a small team, who works best in a calm environment and builds a SaaS product that solves a real problem - we want to hear from you.

 ## Contributing
 If you'd like to contribute, check our [todo list](https://github.com/async-labs/saas/issues/1) for features you can discuss and add.
 To report a bug, create an [issue](https://github.com/async-labs/saas/issues/new).

 Want to support this project?
 Sign up at [async](https://async-await.com) and/or buy our [book](https://builderbook.org/book).

-If you're interested in hiring our team to build custom SaaS features, fill out our [form](https://goo.gl/forms/4kk6mvowOjkQY21y2).

 ## Team